RoddFlying/RoddFlying/README.md

 - 🌱 I’m currently learning crypto and software development
 - 👯 I’m looking to collaborate on Ethereum
 - 🤔 I’m looking for help with Blockchain and Smart Contracts.
-- 💬 Ask me about Cannabis, art and traveling.
+- 💬 Ask me about Art and Traveling.
 - 📫 How to reach me: Rodrigoac3vedo@gmail.com or Roddflay on IG.
 - 😄 Pronouns: They/them
 - ⚡ Fun fact: I love finger skate xD